Peace lilies are pretty tough. But pests can still affect them and cause anything from yellow leaves to no growth.

-I’ve had years of experience with growing and caring for peace lilies and so I’ll share here some practical methods to treat each pest as well as preventive care tips to keep your peace lily thriving.
+I’ve had years of experience with growing and caring for peace lilies and so I’ll share here some ways to treat each pest as well as tips to keep your peace lily healthy and pest free.

 1. Identifying Common Pests on Peace Lilies

-As I just mentioned pests on peace lilies can cause yellowing leaves, stunted growth and wilting if not addressed.
-Identifying pests early is essential so you have the to deal with them before they do permanent damage.
+As I just mentioned pests on peace lilies can cause yellow leaves, a lack of growth and wilting if you don’t deal with them quickly.
+Identifying the pests early is important so you know how to treat them before they do any permanent damage.

-These are the main offenders with details on how each pest behaves and signs of an infestation:
+Below we’ll go through the main offenders with details on how each pest behaves and the main signs you have an infestation.

 Spider Mites